 Phase Invert Inverts the phase (polarity) of the input signal to change the frequency response characteristics between multi-miked sources or to correct for miswired microphone cables.

-Gain Provides -∞ dB to +6 dB of gain adjustment.
+Gain Provides $-\infty$ dB to +6 dB or +12 dB of gain adjustment, depending whether the Gain toggle is set to +6 or +12.